 As personal injury lawyers, there's no question we receive more than "How long do you think it will take to settle my case?"
 And the quick answer to that question depends on whether or not you want to take the low-ball quick settlement from the insurance company, or if you're willing to hire a law firm to ensure your case is handled professionally.

 First, we'll look at the major differences between the quick settlement and the professional settlement, their disadvantages, and advantages, and then we'll discuss the time involved if you choose to have your case handled by our personal injury law firm.

 The Quick Personal Injury Settlement Is Always in the Insurance Company's Best Interest

 Insurance companies are notorious for rushing injured people to settle their claim, and the reason they want you to settle quickly is because they know a "quick settlement" is almost always to their advantage.
 This is especially true for injured people who have suffered soft-tissue injuries that involve things such as nerve damage or neck and back pain.
 These injury types are often subjective and highly unpredictable, meaning they can have lingering effects and a doctor may require you to complete months of physical therapy before they adequately resolve the problem.

-If you settle your personal injury claim with the insurance company before a doctor declares you 100%, there's a strong possibility that some of your problems may return and require additional treatment.
+If you settle your personal injury claim with the insurance company before a doctor declares you 100 percent, there's a strong possibility that some of your problems may return and require additional treatment.
 In this instance, assuming you signed a release with the insurance company, you'll be responsible for all the costs associated with any future treatment and therapy of the injuries you sustained in the car accident.